 There could be many reasons why women suffer from recurrent urinary tract infections, and therefore many ways how to prevent UTI.
 I’m going to address one of the reasons and provide you a solution.
 Hint: it’s about your hygiene routine after you go #2.
 A bit of a TMI topic today!

 Most likely the cause of your UTIs is your own E. coli bacteria.
-For majority women, sex is the main trigger (learn more about how sex causes UTIs).
+For the majority of women, sex is the main trigger (learn more about how sex causes UTIs).
 And for most of us, hygiene is very important to prevent UTI.

 Why wiping is not enough